coreytan00/passbankgit/README.md

 Clone the repo or download the zip to your desired location.

+Navigate to the location either in the folder or on CLI.

-On CLI, navigate to the location and run ' python passwordbank.py ' to begin the program.
+If on CLI, run ' python passwordbank.py ' to begin the program.
+If in folder, open passwordbank.py with Python.

 Yay